 - $250,000 for a qualifying widow or widower who is also taking care of a dependent child

 Getting Help With Your Medigap Coverage

-Once you figure out your tax burden, you should also review your Medicare benefits.
+Once you determine your tax burden, you should review your Medicare benefits.
 This is to determine if you would receive real value by enrolling in a Medicare Supplemental (Medigap) plan.

-The agents are available every day and it’s free to speak with them.
-Give them a call today or fill out our easy and convenient online rate form to get the best rates in your area.
+The agents are available daily, and speaking with them is free.
+Call them today or fill out our easy and convenient online rate form to get the best rates in your area.